Deployment Task - Deploy to nginx

 The Deploy to Nginx task will export your certificate and the components you choose as a set of PEM format files.

 To use a certificate with your web server, the service you are targeting needs to know the certificate for your domain (Leaf or End-Entity Certificate), intermediate certificates from your CA (if any) and the Private Key that corresponds to the public key in the certificate.
-Certify The Web can produce the files you need but currently it does not automatically configure nginx to use them.
+The app can produce the files you need but currently it does not automatically configure nginx to use them.

 Task Parameters